zack-ashen/keep-cli/README.md

 - [ ] Add an edit note "page"
 - [ ] Add a create note "page"
 - [ ] Add a make list portion to the create note
+- [ ] Have multiple pages for viewing notes